JKhawaja/concurrency/Outline.md

 - *Wait Freedom* (most strict)
     + Per-operation progress guarantees.
 Every operation is guaranteed to complete in a finite number of steps.

-## Algorithm
+## Code

 Graphs are global.
 Threads assigned to nodes in the graph can mark the nodes with a signal state.

-**Extensional Lists vs. Intensional Conditions** Intensional Conditions would have to be part of a Breadth-First or Depth-First traversal, then every node would be compared against the conditions, and if it passed, would be considered acccessible by the UI.
+**Extensional Lists vs. Intensional Conditions** Intensional Conditions would have to be part of a Breadth-First or Depth-First traversal, then every node would be compared against the conditions, and if it passed, would be considered accessible by the UI.

-Since these complete-traversal checks could be computationally expensive to perform everytime we want to execute an access procedure, we instead will prefer the creation of extensional lists that are attached to a UI that can be checked.
+Since these complete-traversal checks could be computationally expensive to perform every time we want to execute an access procedure, we instead will prefer the creation of extensional lists that are attached to a UI that can be checked.

 Intensional Conditions can be used if the CDS is small enough to not become a processing burden.